MRezaNasirloo/Slick/README.md

 annotationProcessor 'com.mrezanasirloo:slick-compiler:1.0.5'
 ```

-Since Slick packages doesn't tied to a specific dependency you need to provide them.
+Since Slick packages are not tied to a specific dependency you need to provide them.
 ```
 //Conductor
 implementation 'com.bluelinelabs:conductor:2.x.y'